-The applicant will be informed of the Strand's format, at least two weeks before the due date, whether they have to prepare anything or bring anything to the session.
-All applicants for a particular specialism will go through the same procedure (e.g. Dance Applicants will have a workshop, all Visual Arts & Design applicants will submit a selection of work).
+The applicant will be informed of the format, at least two weeks before the due date, whether she/he has to prepare anything or bring anything to the session.
+All applicants for a particular specialism will go through the same procedure (e.g. all Dance Applicants will have a workshop, all Visual Arts & Design applicants will discuss their portfolio).

-The session, no matter the format, is intended to be with, and for the benefit of, the applicant.
+The session, whether it is workshop or meeting, is intended to be with, and for the benefit of, the applicant.
 Therefore, parents/carers are requested not to participate.
-However, parents/carers of KS4 applicants are expected to attend the structured discussion, which may follow in case practical issues of travel, accommodation and attendance need to be discussed.
+However, parents/ carers of KS4 applicants are expected to attend the structured discussion, which may follow in case practical issues of travel, accommodation and attendance need to be discussed.
 Parents/carers of Post 16 applicants are also welcome to attend this structured discussion.